Wollaston, Shropshire

-Wollaston is a small village in Shropshire, England, only a quarter of a mile from the Welsh border.
+Wollaston is a small village and former civil parish, now in the parish of Alberbury with Cardeston, in the Shropshire district, in the ceremonial county of Shropshire, England, only a quarter of a mile from the Welsh border.
+In 2001 the parish had a population of 202.

-It also was a civil parish, until 2005 when it was abolished and absorbed into the two neighbouring parishes: Alberbury with Cardeston and Westbury.
+Wollaston was formerly a chapelry in the parish of Alberbury, from 1866 Wollaston was a civil parish in its own right, on 1 April 2005 the parish was abolished and merged with Alberbury with Cardeston and Westbury.

 It is believed that Old Tom Parr was born in, or near, to the village at Winnington at The Glyn, according to the inscription on a brass plaque in the church.

 There is a beacon here, by the church, that is to be lit in case of an invasion from Wales.
 Immediately west of the church are the earthwork remains of Wollaston Castle, a motte-and-bailey castle.

 Half a mile south-east near Bretchel is the site of a small Norman motte castle known as The Beacon.

 Previously served by Plas-y-Court Halt railway station on the Cambrian Line.